The Three Stages of Kendo Development

 Stage three - 道 means 'a road'

-One day, you stop trying to beat everyone else and you try just turning up.
-You're tired of comparing yourself to everyone and always coming up lacking.
-About the same time the thought occurs to you (or did someone say it?) that Kendo is a road.
+At about the same time the thought occurs to you (or did someone say it?) that Kendo is a road.
 A journey.
 Whose journey?
 Mine.
 And yours.
 Each and everyone, on their own journey along the same road.
 That means that you can stop comparing your progress to the progress of others.
 Your progress is up to you, not in the hands of the shinpan or the grading panel or your opponent.
 There were always people ahead of you on the road and there will always be people behind you.
 There's no 'catching up'; that makes no sense.
 Kendo's importance never lay in helping you be the best, but in helping you be your best.

 More and more you re-read and re-hear things you've know for years.
 "If your opponent wants to attack, let them".
 "Kendo is the path of self-development."
 "Strive to defeat the person you were yesterday."
 "Beginner's mind."
 "Kendo begins and ends with courtesy."

 You finally relax.
-And become more humble.
+You become more humble.
 You keep your cool more.
 When someone scores on you, you are genuinely happy for them, and grateful.
 You realise it doesn't mean you can't also score back.
 More and more people want to train with you because they sense this reciprocal benefit.
 If you can acknowledge your failures and persevere with a smile then they can too.
 There is a lightness to training with you.

 A psychological weight is lifted, which leads to physical improvements in the quality of your Kendo.
 You are faster and have more energy.
 You move more efficiently and so you heal from your injuries.
 You're in the right place.
 Your Kendo is no longer getting better, it's getting deeper.

 We don't all follow this exact same path.
-But these stages are broadly consistent amongst all kenshi.
-We struggle to develop skills.
-We use our skills to try and master others which leads to a dead end.
-We let go of mastery and focus on our own journey.
+But these stages are broadly consistent amongst all kenshi: we struggle to develop skills; we use our skills to try and master others which leads to a dead end; we let go of mastery and focus on our own journey.
 These stages describe our whole Kendo lives.
 They can also describe a single Kendo training!

-These stages are known in Japanese as shu-ha-ri (守破離).
+These stages are known as shu-ha-ri (守破離).

 Image: screenshot of Funatsu sensei from https://youtu.be/4s0Al1t9pOI